This is a preview. Access to the 50-State Charts tool requires a subscriptionLearn More Request a Quote

 New Hire Paperwork and Notice Requirements by State

-In addition to paperwork and notices mandated by federal law, there are a myriad of state-required documents and workplace notices that employers must provide to new hires.
-The following chart provides a brief overview of the new hire paperwork and workplace notices that employers are required to provide to employees in each state.
+In addition to paperwork and notices mandated by federal law, there are myriad state-required documents and workplace notices that private employers must provide to new hires at the start of employment.

-- Workplace posters; and
+- State Workplace Labor and Employment Law Posters;

 States that have no requirements regarding a specific type of paperwork or notice are marked N/A.

 Please note that paperwork or notice requirements in a particular state may not necessarily apply to all private employers.
 Click on the state name for more details about the new hire notice requirements of that state.